nix12/jetter/README.md

     return.
 Lastly, for methods, copy and paste the following list:
     GET, POST, PUT, PATCH, DELETE, OPTIONS.
 Then press enter.
 Click "ADD PLUGIN."
     CORS is now setup and ready to go.
-15. `docker-compose exec jetter-client sh -c 'ping forum_api'` Grab the IP address the as you did in step 8.
-This address will be used to setup the kong service for the forum_api.
-(Be sure to save the IP address)
-16. Repeat steps 11-14 for them forum_api container.
+14. Repeat step 13 for forum_api
-17. Now we will create a consumer for Kong API to consume the client.
+15. Now we will create a consumer for Kong API to consume the client.
 In Konga go to the consumers link and click "CREATE CONSUMER."
 Enter a username and custom_id of your choosing (for this I chose jetter-client for both).
 Your consumer is now created.
 Click on your new consumer.
     Go to the "Credentials" tab.
 Click JWT and "CREATE JWT."
 Continuing, click "SUBMIT."
 JWT